 Colonel Light Gardens is an historic suburb situated just south of the Adelaide CBD.
-The campus is located adjacent to the beautiful surrounds of Morlock Park and features a mix of modern and historic buildings named after key local identities associated with the early history of the suburb.
+The campus is located adjacent to the beautiful surrounds of Mortlock Park and features a mix of modern and historic buildings named after key local identities associated with the early history of the suburb.

-The school currently has an enrolment of around 730 students (likely to drop to 680 in 2022 once year 7s move to high school) which is at capacity.
-Interest in our school continues to be strong due to its proud reputation, high academic results and a vast array of both in school and extracurricular opportunities and programs.
+The school currently has an enrolment of around 680 students which is close to capacity.
+Interest in our school continues to be strong due to its proud reputation, high academic results, and a vast array of both in school and extracurricular opportunities and programs.
 A 'zone of right' is currently in place to ensure the access rights of families living within the defined school zone.
-Each year we do accept some students in Reception from 'out of zone' to maintain our four Reception classes.
+Each year we do accept some students from 'out of zone' to maintain our four Reception classes as well as vacancies in other year levels.
 The number of out of zone offers varies from year to year.

-We highly value our relationship with our school community and go above and beyond to connect, inform and seek ongoing feedback from all our stakeholders.
+We highly value our relationship with our school community and go above and beyond to connect, inform, and seek ongoing feedback from all our stakeholders.
 Our parents and other community members take great pride and interest in our school.
 The Governing Council is passionate and highly motivated to ensure the ongoing success of the school through a desire to fully support the school's strategic directions as documented in the annual School Improvement Plan (SIP).
 Together we plan, implement and review progress.
 There are several active and involved subcommittees supporting the work of the school.